Updated: 12/04/19 | December 4th, 2019

-But traveling around the world has taught me that the grass on your neighbor’s lawn is the exact same shade of green as on your own.
+But traveling around the world has taught me that the grass on your neighbor’s lawn is the exact same shade of green as your own.

-The more you travel, the more you realize daily life and people around the world are exactly the same.
+The more you travel, the more you realize that daily life and people around the world are exactly the same.

 That is culture.
 That variety is why I travel.

 I want to see how people live life around the world, from the farmers on the Mongolian steppe to the office workers in fast-paced Tokyo to the tribes of the Amazon.
-What’s the local take on the mundane that I do back home?
+What’s the local take on the mundane stuff that I do back home?

 I used to live in Bangkok teaching English.
-While I had flexible hours, I still dealt with commutes, bills, apartments, wearing suits to work, and everything else that comes with an office job.
+While I had flexible hours, I still dealt with commutes, bills, landlords, wearing suits to work, and everything else that comes with an office job.
 I got together with friends after work for dinner and drinks and did it all over again the next day.